DarkGhostHunter/Laratraits/README.md

 ### Controllers

-* `ThrottlesRequest`: A customizable request throttler.
+* `ThrottlesRequests`: An automatic and customizable request throttler, much like the default `ThrottlesLogins` trait.
-* `CacheKeysRequest`: Creates a digestible cache key based on a hash of the Controller Class, Request path and (optionally) the User authenticated.

 ### Middleware